LAKSH3002/Dart_Programmes./README.md

  JIT - is used in development phase
   */

- // to write in book

- /*
- - what is dart vm?- done
- - how is dart program compiled? - done
- - what are packages in dart - done
- - what is JIT compiler? - done
- - what is AOT compiler? - done
- - JIT VS AOT - done
- - what is dart snapshot
- - Kernel snapshots
- - Standard AOT and AOT snapshot differneces
- */

 // JIT VS AOT
 /*
 JIT - Compilation is done at runtime line by line